Ruffled/xorlist/README.md

 Someone asked if it was possible to do a doubly linked list using only one 'address' element.
-There were no restrictions on any side data that were stored in the implementation, all that mattered is that the side data could not grow and rate N (it had to be less) and the complexity of the algorithm could also not grow at rate N (it had to be less).
+There were no restrictions on any side data that were stored in the implementation, all that mattered is that the side data could not grow at rate N (it had to be less) and the complexity of the algorithm could also not grow at rate N (it had to be less).

 So basically, behave within the bounds of a doubly linked list, except that you can only use one